ALLDAYEVERYDAY/alldayeveryday.github.com/resources/workflow-guide.md

     - Swatch of all colors in design.
 Include rgb/hex
     - link colors?
 3. Custom fonts
+    - Custom Fonts are any fonts that are not in [this list](http://web.mit.edu/jmorzins/www/fonts.html)
+    - Try and limit how many custom fonts are used in a design, they increase load time.
+No more than 2 is usually a safe call.
     - acceptable formats: otf, ttf
     - include size, line heights, kerning, etc. for different treatments throughout the site (general copy, h1, h2)
 4. On/off/hover states of buttons, labels.